A Guide of how to get started in IT in 2023 - Top IT Career Paths

 And if you don't already know about our famous DevOps bootcamp.
 Two years ago we actually created the complete educational program to teach people all the necessary tools and concepts to become a DevOps engineer:

-We have educated more than 2,500 students with this bootcamp so far, but as I said the DevOps bootcamp is for people with some level of IT experience or IT pre-knowledge.
+We have educated more than 2,500 students and counting with this bootcamp so far, but as I said the DevOps bootcamp is for people with some level of IT experience or IT pre-knowledge.
 And that's why we created the IT Beginners mini bootcamp to help people with the zero background learn the fundamentals first they need to, to even get started into DevOps.
 So I created this course actually as a prerequisite for the DevOps Bootcamp.
 So if after watching the "DevOps as a career" videos you decide you want to get into DevOps, then these two educational programs will be the perfectly laid out path for you to get there in the most efficient easy and fast way. 🙌

 But if you decided DevOps sounds like it's definitely not for you, then you can consider one of the IT professions I'm going to talk about next.